ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring Kibana and Enterprise Search server with an {{site.data.keyword.databases-for-elasticsearch}} instance
+# Configuring Kibana and Enterprise Search server with a {{site.data.keyword.databases-for-elasticsearch}} instance
 {: #tutorial-elasticsearch-enterprise-search-tutorial}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="1h"}

 This tutorial will guide you through the steps to configure a functional Enterprise Search server integrated with an {{site.data.keyword.databases-for-elasticsearch_full}} instance.
 Elasticsearch is a powerful and versatile search and analytics engine that helps you store, search, and analyze large volumes of data quickly and in near-real-time.

-{{site.data.keyword.databases-for-elasticsearch_full}} is an Elasticsearch service that is offered by {{site.data.keyword.cloud_notm}} that provides a managed and scalable solution for deploying and running Elasticsearch clusters.
+{{site.data.keyword.databases-for-elasticsearch}} is an Elasticsearch service that is offered by {{site.data.keyword.cloud_notm}} that provides a managed and scalable solution for deploying and running Elasticsearch clusters.

 Kibana complements Elasticsearch by offering a flexible visualization platform.
 It allows you to explore, visualize, and share insights from your data, enabling you to create custom dashboards and visualizations to better understand your information.